50 Cent: Ja Rule

 Before he signed with Interscope Records, Jackson engaged in a public dispute with rapper Ja Rule and his label, Murder Inc. Records, saying that a friend robbed jewelry from Ja Rule and the latter accused him of orchestrating the robbery.
 Ja Rule said that the conflict stemmed from a Queens video shoot, when Jackson did not like seeing him "getting so much love" from the neighborhood.
 At The Hit Factory in New York in March 2000, Jackson had an altercation with Murder Inc. associates and received three stitches for a stab wound.Smith, Dominic (July 2005).
 50 Cent Interview.
 FHM.
 Retrieved July 11, 2007.
 Rapper Black Child claimed responsibility for the stabbing, saying that he acted in self-defense when he thought someone reached for a gun.

 An affidavit by an Internal Revenue Service (IRS) agent suggested ties between Murder Inc. and Kenneth "Supreme" McGriff, a New York drug lord suspected of involvement in the murder of Jam Master Jay and Jackson's shooting.
 An excerpt read:

 The end of the Jackson-Ja Rule feud was confirmed in May 2011.
 According to Ja Rule, "I'm cool.
 We ain't beefing no more.
 We'll never collaborate.
 That's just what it is.
 You don't have to be at war with somebody, but it's also kind of like U.S. and another country that they may not get along with.
 We don't gotta go to war, but we're not friends either.
 But we can coincide inside of a world.
 He's doing him, and he's not thinking about me, and I'm doing me and I'm not thinking about him."

 On August 7, 2015, the feud between the two rappers later reignited when Ja Rule gave a feedback to a social follower via Twitter over a similar feud between Meek Mill and Drake.
 Enraged, Jackson later responded with photos and comments via Instagram, only siding with Drake.
 The feud resurfaced three years later on January 19, 2018, when Ja Rule took to Twitter, calling out 50 Cent on social media.

+In October 2018, Jackson pranked Ja Rule by purchasing 200 discounted front-row tickets for an upcoming show of his in Arlington, Texas for a total of US$3,000 via Groupon, with Jackson later confirming on social media that he bought the tickets with the express intention of forcing Ja Rule to perform in front of rows of empty seats.